SteveGilham/Gendarme/README.md

 The following rule suites currently have unit test failures

-* Framework -- 2 failures for Stack entry analysis (which occur even if code built with a 2008-vintage C# compiler is tested)
+* Framework -- 2 failures for Stack entry analysis for which there is no evidence of them ever having worked (even if the code under test is built with a 2008-vintage C# compiler the tests fail in the same way as at net6.0)
   * TestMultipleCatch()
   * TestTryCatchFinally()
-* Smells -- 2 failure
+* Smells -- 2 failures and 2 ignored due to IL changes
-  * false positive in `SuccessOnNonDuplicatedCodeIntoForeachLoopTest` (still fails with 2008 vintage compiler)
+  * false positive in `SuccessOnNonDuplicatedCodeIntoForeachLoopTest` (no evidence of ever passing : still fails when the code under test was compiled with a 2008 vintage compiler)
-  * false positive in `SuccessOnNonDuplicatedInSwitchLoadingByFieldsTest` (succeeds with 2008 vintage compiler)
+  * false positive in `SuccessOnNonDuplicatedInSwitchLoadingByFieldsTest` (Roslyn induced `switch` statement changes -- the test succeeds with the same code built with a 2008 vintage compiler)
-  * 2 `AvoidSwitchStatementsRule` tests, `FailOnMethodWithSwitchTest` and `FailOnSwitchWithStringsTest`, have been `[Ignore]`d  because of the major IL changes involved.
+  * 2 `AvoidSwitchStatementsRule` tests, `FailOnMethodWithSwitchTest` and `FailOnSwitchWithStringsTest`, have similarly been `[Ignore]`d  because of the major IL changes involved.

 ## Changes made for F# support
 For the moment this seems to suffice to tame unreasonable, or unfixable generated, issues --